raisud/TwitterIntegration/README.md

 $ npm install
 ```

-### 3. Edit providers.json and Consumer key and secret for your application
+### 3. Edit providers.json and add Consumer key and secret for your application

     "twitter-login": {
     "provider": "twitter",